 A testament to Cartier’s timeless design, this platinum Cartier Tank from circa 1930 sold for 98,500 CHF in 2010.
 The watch features a 30.5mm platinum case with an integrated brick-link bracelet and a yellow gold deployant buckle.
 Powered by a manual-winding movement signed by the European Watch & Clock Co.
 Inc., the timepiece includes a cream dial with Roman numerals and blued steel hands.
 Despite some signs of wear, the watch’s exquisite craftsmanship and historical relevance contributed to its high auction value, solidifying its place among Cartier’s most cherished vintage pieces.

-How Much is a Cartier Tank Watch?
+How much is a Cartier Tank watch?

-Buy and Sell Cartier Tank Watches at Sotheby's
+Buy and Sell Cartier Watches with Sotheby’s

-- Explore upcoming watch auctions in New York, London, Switzerland, Paris, and Hong Kong.
+- Browse Sotheby’s upcoming watch auctions in New York, London, Switzerland, Paris, and Hong Kong

 Trust our worldwide network of leading watch specialists from a globally renowned auction house established in 1744.